reposense/RepoSense/docs/UserGuide.md

 ![Opening commits panel](/docs/images/opening-commits-panel.gif)

-* The `Commits Panel` shows the commits that contain author's contributions, sorted by the date it was committed.
+* The `Commits Panel` shows the commits that contain author's contributions.
+* The commits can be sorted by the date it was committed or by LoC.
 * The date range for the `Chart Panel` can be updated by clicking on the "Show ramp chart for this period" below the name of the author.
 * The ramp slices displayed in the ramp chart for the `Commits Panel` represents individual commits.
 * The commit messages body can be expanded or collapsed by clicking on the `...` icon beside each commit message title.